suicide

 Pete S.

 Pete was a friend of mine in Bible college.
 We went to a strict, fundamentalist school.
 Everyone majored in Bible.
 A strict moralistic rule book was enforced with anyone able to give anyone else demerits for so much as shaking hands with the opposite sex.
 He graduated in 1975.
-Later that year he committed suicide, because he could not reconcile his fundamentalist, Baptist dogma and convictions with his homosexual desires.
+Later that year he ended his own young life, because he could not reconcile his fundamentalist, Baptist dogma and convictions with his homosexual desires.

 This painting is monochromatic Black and White on 11″ x 14″ stretched canvas.